 This document provides information and best practices that are key to integrating with the client-side Index Wrapper.
 Publishers should follow these best practices to ensure maximum optimization.
 These practices are designed for PubMatic and all participating bidders.

 PubMatic Bidder Integration & Quality Control Process

-The following are describes the steps critical to the implementation and testing of the PubMatic bidder in Index's wrapper and should be followed for the configuration of every batch of sites.
+The following describes the steps critical to the implementation and testing of the PubMatic bidder in Index's wrapper and should be followed for the configuration of every batch of sites.

 - Index provides a spreadsheet with adunit, divid and size information for PubMatic to complete with the corresponding name slot names.

 - The PubMatic Operations team creates new sites and tags, uploads the slot-to-adtag mapping file internally, and provides the slot names along with the size back to Index.